 Organizations that create practical solutions for employee health at work are typically leaders in terms of employee satisfaction and overall productivity.
 As pain management becomes an ever-larger share of health costs, leading employers are paying more attention to the incidence and prevalence of pain in the workplace, the direct and indirect costs of pain, and the mitigating programs and interventions made available to employees.

 Two, providing good advice and support at an early stage is critical.
-Employers can assist in helping to identify and support the implementation of strategies to assist employees experiencing chronic pain.
+Employers can assist in helping to identify and support the implementation of strategies to assist employees experiencing chronic musculoskeletal pain.
 This includes promoting regular breaks, offering flexible work hours, recommending rest and exercises, and creating an open culture that raises awareness about pain.

 Third, employers should offer chronic pain management programs which are comprehensive and multi-modal with mental health support.